baccigalupi/oo-tic-tac-toe/README.md

 * Pay attention to the colors and shapes in your IDE.
 Methods with similar colors and shapes typically belong together, and ones that are very different can be a smell.

 ### Process
+#### Fork the project
+This is open source; keep it that way so you can get easy feedback!

 #### Choose a mentor
 Find someone who can very quickly do this exercise and following the design guides to get to an OO app.